In this video, you will make the sprite respond to the user's input.

 You should see the text you entered appear in the top left corner of the stage.

-Now program the sprite to check if the answer the user entered is the correct one.
+Now program the sprite to check if the answer the user answered is the correct one.

 Computers use conditional statements to make decisions.